 Step 1d focuses on protecting yourself, i.e. risk management.
 As I mentioned above, your future goals take time to achieve.
 What if you don't have time because of disability, death, health care expenses, etc...?

 That is why this step is including money for insurance premiums.
 The way you can think about this step is money to protect my financial plan.

 At this point, you should know how much is left over after your day-to-day expenses, asset allocations, debt payments, and insurance premiums.
 We call this left over amount "Vacation/Fun Money".

-In our financial planning example, after completing these steps, "Conor" had $371 in Vacation/Fun Money left over each month which was good for him.
+In our financial planning example, after completing these steps, Conor had $371 in Vacation/Fun Money left over each month which was good for him.

-Step 7: Simulate The Results
+Step 2: Simulate The Results

-The key here is to evaluate if your financial plan allows you meet both your long-term and short-term goals.
+The key here is to evaluate if your financial plan allows you to meet both your long-term and short-term goals.
 If your plan does, then all you have to do is implement your plan.

 If it doesn't, you have to go back to step 1 and change where you are putting your money and/or prioritize your goals.

 In our financial planning example, Conor would have failed in the long-term because the financial planner he paid skipped this step.
 By using step 1 to set up his plan and simulating the plan using FitBUX's technology, he was able to see exactly how he could pay off his student loans in 3 years, get married, buy a house, have 3 kids, and his wife would have ability to stay at home if she wanted to!
 If they followed this plan, by retirement, they'd have between $2.9 and $3.6 million dollars!